Qiuscraft/EasyLLMAssess/README.md

 ## Setup

+1. Run the SQL Script in `create_table.sql` to create the necessary database tables.

-Make sure to install dependencies:
+2. Make sure to install dependencies:

 ```bash
 # pnpm
 pnpm install
 ```

-Create a `.env` file in the root directory and configure the necessary environment variables:
+3. Create a `.env` file in the root directory and configure the necessary environment variables:

 ```text
 NUXT_MYSQL_HOST=localhost